 Throughout the springtime, midsummer, and autumn, strong, robust stalks bear large, fragrant, light creamy blooms up to 8 inches (20 cm) wide.

-For a period of two to three days, the cup-shaped blooms emerge in the morning hours and shut in the evening.
+For two to three days, the cup-shaped blooms emerge in the morning and shut in the evening.

 Edith Bogue Magnolia

-Edith Bogue is a Southern Magnolia cultivar that has undergone extensive breeding efforts and now thrives in even the smallest of areas.
-Durable and robust, you can grow it all the way up in the Pacific Northwest.
+Edith Bogue is a Southern Magnolia cultivar that has undergone extensive breeding efforts and thrives in even the smallest areas.
+Durable and robust, you can grow it up in the Pacific Northwest.

 You’ll be delighted to witness the snowy white petals fall out from the tall, conspicuous flower buds in the may.
-Springtime or june is when the flowers begin to bloom, enlivening your garden with their scent.
+Springtime or June is when the flowers bloom, enlivening your garden with their scent.

-For a stunning cut flower arrangement, place a flower in a small basin of water.
-It’s possible you’ll have to go out and buy a bigger bowl.
+Place a flower in a small basin of water for a stunning cut flower arrangement.
+You may have to go out and buy a bigger bowl.

 Encore Magnolia